 Can Adobe Acrobat Files Be Recovered?

-If you have closed the Adobe Acrobat without saving or going through a software crash while editing a PDF file, you may want to know if it is recoverable?
+If you have closed Adobe Acrobat without saving or going through a software crash while editing a PDF file, you may want to know if it is recoverable.
 Luckily, the answer is Yes.
-You can try to recover unsaved Adobe Acrobat files with Adobe Autosave feature.
-Provided that you have saved the files before, but lost them due to misoperation or virus attack, you can also recover PDF files through Adobe apps and data recovery software.
+You can try to recover unsaved Adobe Acrobat files with the Adobe Autosave feature.
+You can also recover PDF files through Adobe apps and EaseUS Data Recovery Wizard if you have saved them before but lost them due to a misoperation or virus attack.
 Please keep reading and learn more about PDF file recovery.

 1. How to Recover Unsaved Adobe Acrobat Files

 To prevent users from data loss, Adobe developed a protection feature called Autosave.
 This feature is enabled in Acrobat by default.
-It saves a file of changes every few minutes, generally, it's five minutes.
-To check the Autosave status, you need to open the application and click Edit > Preferences, then click Documents and head to Save settings.
+It saves a file of changes every few minutes.
+Generally, it's five minutes.
+To check the Autosave status, you need to open the application, click Edit > Preferences, then click Documents, and head to Save settings.
 You can change the save time by checking the "Automatically save document changes to temporary file every X minutes" option.
 Then Acrobat will generate a temporary file every few minutes.
-Once the Adobe Acrobat gets crashed, it automatically opens the auto-saved PDF file when you relaunch the software.
+Once Adobe Acrobat crashes, it automatically opens the auto-saved PDF file when you relaunch the software.

 If your PDF files do not appear, there's another way for you to try to restore the files manually.
 Under this condition, you need to find where are the Adobe Acrobat temporary files stored on your computer.
 You can find the answer in the following steps.